 By local bus or colectivo

 The majority of the Valladolid cenotes are located close to main roads and therefore you are able to hop on local busses going in the direction of the cenotes.
 Cenote Suytun is for example along the main road from Valladolid towards Coba and Tulum and the Ik Kil cenote is along the highway to Chichen Itza.
-Bus drivers know and will tell you were to get out and it will cost you less than $2 or so.
-I would always advice you to buy a prepaid Mexico sim card so that Google Maps can guide you.
-It makes your trip to Yucatan Peninsula much easier trust me!
+Bus drivers know and will tell you where to get out and it will cost you less than $2 or so.

 Rent a bicycle

 Cycling in and around Valladolid Mexico is common practice by most travelers backpacking Yucatan.
 You can rent bikes for 100 pesos ($5) per day.
 Cenote Suytun is for example less than 9 kilometers (6 miles) away from the main square in Valladolid.
 Bikes Zaci rent out bicycles and are located just one block from the main square.
 Most Valladolid Mexico hostels also have bike rentals.
 Cenote Oxman, Xkeken and Samula are a popular Valladolid cenotes to go to by bike.